applied-numerical-algorithms-group-lbnl/proto/README.md

    - Turn on timers: TIMERS=[*ON*, OFF]
    - Turn on code that checks if copying/aliasing is working correctly: MEMCHECK=[ON, *OFF*]
    - Print the amount of data allocated per protoMalloc: MEMTRACK=[ON, *OFF*]

+* The `proto_make` Python script offers ease-of-use configuring for those unfamiliar with CMake.
+Using Python to invoke the script will display all targets within the Proto project -- some of these are examples while others are tests written for CI purposes.
+A target for the script to compile can be specified using the `-t` flag.
+Special targets are `ALL` and `TEST`.
+The former will build all targets within the project while the latter will take the additional step of running all CI tests.
+If specific targets are provided (even if they are CI tests) they are only compiled, not run.
+However, they have a symlink created for their executable in the root source directory with an `.exe` suffix.

+The full set of options available during CMake configuration are available when using `proto_make` too, but without any `ENABLE_` prefixes.

 ### Building
 * To build all of the CMake targets in this project in parallel, run `cmake --build <build-dir> --parallel`.
 An integer can be provided at the end of this command to set the level of parallelization.
 The `<build-dir>` is NOT the name of the source directory containing the targets you want built (such as `examples`), but rather the name of the directory provided to the `-B` flag in the configuration command.